 The list below shows you 9 inspiring books which can help you prepare your trip.
 You have general city guides, but there are also very interesting books related to an event or focused on a special topic such as food.
 However, you have to keep in mind that wandering around Venice and getting lost is part of the charm of the city.
 If you want to be surprised by unexpected views and admire the sheer beauty of the city, you will have to balance the use of books and your intuition.

 This is a very practical map of Venice.
 It gives a lot of details, although it doesn’t cover part of the Castello and Sant’Elena district nor Giudecca.
 It is also rain and tear resistant, so it will still be useful if you would be lost while it’s raining or if you’re fighting over the map to see who was right.
 I bought it in one of the book shops in Venice.

 The Lonely Planet is a must-have for your trip to Venice.
 Even though I know the city quite well, I still buy a new edition from time to time.
-The latest edition dates from December 2017 and is currently available at 30% reduction (see banner at bottom of this page).
+The latest edition dates from December 2017.
 It gives you plenty of information on the history of the city, the different sestieri as well as practical information about landmarks and musea, including prices and opening hours.
 In general, the guide has good recommendations for bars and restaurants, but considering the number of copies sold, you won’t be there alone with locals.

 This less known city guide is a very nice add-on for the traditional Lonely Planet.
 It focuses less on the main touristic landmarks, but it has a very wide directory with tips for hotels, restaurants, shops and art galleries.
 There are also atypical walking tours on art and architecture, luxury and fashion or in the steps of Ernest Hemingway.